bp4mc2/archimate2rdf/README.md

 Current status:
 - It works :-)
-- All properties and relationships are translated, even relationships from or to relationships (Archimate 3.0)
+- All standard and custom properties and relationships are translated, even relationships from or to relationships (Archimate 3.0)
 - Only model elements and relationships are translated, diagrams are currently not supported;
-- Properties are not supported;
 - Target ontology is work-in-progress, some design decisions are not final, comments are welcomed!

+We expect the ontology to change.
+Our current focus is the creation of a complete translator.
+This means that the current ontology is as close to the XSD as possible, focussing on simplicity.
+The ontology doesn't contain any "knowledge" about the ArchiMate language that is not available in the XSD (the ontology is actually generated from the XSD at this moment!).
+We expect that the final ontology will have a more semantic orientation.

 ## Usage